cakephp/docs/en/controllers/components/authentication.rst

 The above code will attempt to first identify a user by using the POST data.
-If successful we set the user info to the session so that it persists across requests and then redirect to either the last page they were visiting or an URL specified in the ``loginRedirect`` config.
+If successful we set the user info to the session so that it persists across requests and then redirect to either the last page they were visiting or a URL specified in the ``loginRedirect`` config.
 If the login is unsuccessful, a flash message is set.

 .. warning::